 | The University of Montana-Missoula

-The University of Montana-Missoula College of Technology
+The University of Montana-Missoula College University of Montana

 | Blackfeet Community College

 Dawson Community College

 Fort Belknap College

 Montana State University-City College at Montana State University Billings

 Montana State University-Great Falls College Montana State University

 Highlands College of Montana Tech